Loading...Loading

 (3) No person may pay, allow, or give or offer to pay, allow, or give, directly or indirectly, as inducement to the purchase or the renewal of an insurance contract, any rebate of premiums payable on the contract, any special favor or advantage in any benefits payable thereon, or any valuable consideration or inducement that is not specified in the contract.

-(4) Nothing in this section may be construed to:
+(4) Nothing in this section may be construed to permit an unfair method of competition or an unfair or deceptive act or practice.

 Effect of Amendment